aklapatch/Exploring_Julia/docs/README.md

 ## Static or Dynamic compliation?

 Julia is an interpreted language: compiled then run around the same time.
+Because the Julia interpreter tries to optimize the code more than other scripting languages, initial compilation may take longer than other scripting languages.

 ### Compilation exceptions

 Julia code can be embedded in C code, linked to the julia library, and compiled with gcc.
-In addition, there is a Julia package called PackageCompiler that helps automate this process.
-However, when I tried this (on Windows with the mingw-w64 port of gcc), a simple hello world program program was over one hundred megabytes in size.
-Compilation also takes an unusually long time.
+In addition, there is a Julia package called [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl) that helps automate this process.
+However, this process can take an unusually long time.

 ## Pass by Value?